AsSzlag/ipay-buttons-lib/README.md

 # ipay-buttons

 Beautiful, framework-agnostic Web Components library for launching iPay flows from any site or app.
-Features 16 different button variants with consistent styling and hover effects, including an interactive calculator component and a cart checkout component.
+Features 18 different button variants with consistent styling and hover effects, including an interactive calculator component, cart checkout component, and informational panel components.

 ## Installation